 Speculation of an imminent missile test by Pyongyang surfaced on reports that the North’s leader Kim Jong-un may have flown to the eastern coast to observe a launch.

-The JCS neither confirmed nor denied leader Kim being aboard, saying it was standing on alert for any impending aggression from the North, whose military a day ago warned of deploying troops to the Demilitarized Zone as well as to the joint factory complex and Kumgangsan resort facilities, all of which are near the border.
+The JCS neither confirmed nor denied whether Kim was aboard, saying it was standing on alert for any aggression from the North, which a day ago warned of deploying troops to the Demilitarized Zone and to the joint factory complex and Kumgangsan resort facilities, all of which are near the border.

 Local experts downplayed speculation over a submarine-launched ballistic missile from the North.